 The strict emission requirements of the project will be fulfilled using Best Available Technology, including AET Combustion System, AET Biomass Boiler, electrostatic precipitator (ESP), bag filter and NOx and CO catalysts.

 Paolo Cavezzale, CEO of TKC: "We are very satisfied that this project is now progressing, and that we can bring our strong competences in project management and supply of plants on a turnkey basis to this project.
-We are very pleased with our partnership with AET on this project where each of our companies brings their core competences into the project to obtain the very best result."
+We are very pleased with our partnership with AET on this project where each of our companies brings their core competencies into the project to obtain the very best result."

 Hans Erik Askou, CEO of AET: "We have a great collaboration with TKC and look forward to delivering this highly efficient power plant together with them.
 It will be our second delivery of a biomass-fired plant to Italy."